 Agroforestry Solutions in Central India: Madhya Pradesh

-In a one-of-a-kind attempt at biodiversity action outside forests on a mega scale, smallholder farmers come together on this afforestation drive on farmlands, to increase their financial security and adapt to their ever-changing crop yields.
+In a one-of-a-kind attempt at biodiversity action outside forests on a mega scale, smallholder farmers come together on this afforestation drive on farmlands to increase their financial security and adapt to their ever-changing crop yields.
 Diverse native trees on farm boundaries fight land and soil degradation and ensure better livelihoods.
-This agroforestry venture creates alternative income streams for farmers, while being an effective carbon sequestration solution as well.
-Potentially minimizing urban migration, this program works with strengthening market networks and collective adaptive capacity, for a resilient rural Madhya Pradesh.
+This agroforestry venture creates alternative income streams for farmers while being an effective carbon sequestration solution.
+Potentially minimizing urban migration, this program works by strengthening market networks and collective adaptive capacity for a resilient rural Madhya Pradesh.

 Madhya Pradesh, India

-Project Location: Madhya Pradesh, India Methodology: Afforestation, Reforestation, Revegetation (ARR)
+Project Location: Madhya Pradesh, India Methodology: Afforestation, Reforestation, and Revegetation (ARR)

 Standard: Verified Carbon Standard